There are plenty of good reasons to learn a foreign language in India.

 1. Become a Translator, Interpreter or Teacher

-There are so many opportunities for translators and interpreters in India these days, and thanks to the increasing entry of foreign firms and large-scale projects outsourcing to Indian companies by their European and American counterparts.
+There are so many opportunities for translators and interpreters in India these days.
+Thanks to the increasing entry of foreign firms and large-scale projects outsourcing to Indian companies by their European and American counterparts.

 Acting as an interpreter or a translator can be very lucrative, depending on how experienced you are.
 You can also work for Media houses, Tourist centers, sports clubs, or any international company, and so on.

 There are also career opportunities for editor, proofreader, content writer, teacher, lecturer, and corporate language trainer.

 2. Work for the Immigration / Custom Services

-Language Jobs in the embassy or Government agencies such as the immigration and customs departments will find your resume attractive due to your skills in a foreign language.
+Language Jobs in the embassy or Government agencies such as the immigration and customs departments will find your resume attractive due to your foreign language skills.

 It can be in any Spanish speaking territories like Latin America and Spain itself.
-Your resume will receive priority, among other things, ahead of others who don’t have such a qualification.
+Your resume will receive priority, among others, ahead of others who don’t have such a qualification.

-Moreover, if you decide to travel or do business in places like Spain or Latin America, your knowledge of Spanish would open up doors of opportunity for you.
+Moreover, if you decide to travel or do business in places like Spain or Latin America, your Spanish knowledge would open up doors of opportunity for you.

 3. Jobs in MNC, KPO, BPO, & IT

 ITES (Information Technology Enabled Service), offshoring industry, and Outsourcing have brought a lot of job opportunities paving the way for learning foreign languages in India.

 Jobs could involve speaking skills, collection of information, working on documents in the corresponding language, voice-based employment, training, transaction, data processing, and migration processes, quality management, email support services, etc.

 Multilingual call center services are offered to multiple offshore companies in the financial, telecom, medical, insurance, and banking sectors.

 Today, there is a high career demand for experts in foreign languages in Delhi, Noida, Gurugram, Mumbai, Pune, Bangalore, Hyderabad, Chennai and other parts of the country.

 4. Hospitality, Travel & Tourism

 Millions of people visit India as tourists from year to year.
 The majority of these people do not speak English nor understand the local Indian dialect.

 Attraction centers, shopping malls, 3, 4, and 5-stars hotels & suites need workers that can communicate fluently with these thousands of visitors that patronize their businesses from time to time.

 The majority of the more substantial corporations in India now prefer to hire people who can speak new or more foreign languages other than their native language.

-For example, your knowledge of Chinese/Mandarin will open up a career opportunity for you with a firm or company exporting goods or services from India to China, Hong Kong, Taiwan, Mongolia, Malaysia, Philippines, and Thailand.
+For example, your knowledge of Chinese will open up a career opportunity for you to export goods or services from India to China, Hong Kong, Taiwan, Mongolia, Malaysia, Philippines, and Thailand.

 On the other hand, you might decide to go solo by doing business with corporations in the places mentioned above — acting as their rep here in India.

-The career scope of foreign languages in India is on the rise, and from every indication, the trend will continue until the “alien take over” is complete (pardon my pun).
+The career scope of foreign languages is on the rise, and from every indication, the trend will continue until the “alien take over” is complete (pardon my pun).